Zapier GDPR 2026 Germany — DPA, Article 28, SCCs and EU data transfers for German companies

 • The coverage may differ by plan tier

-Post-Schrems II Analysis and DPF Status as of May 2026
+Post-Schrems II Analysis and DPF Status as of June 29, 2026

 The CJEU Schrems II judgment of July 2020 invalidated the Privacy Shield and required supplementary measures for US transfers.
 The EU-US Data Privacy Framework (DPF) adopted in July 2023 partially addresses this for certified US companies — Zapier is DPF-certified.